slamice/wri/hipsters/chapter03.md

 ------------

 It was like any gentrified neighborhood I guess.
+The lack of

 Renee barely showed up to anything back then.
 There was some kind of mystery going on.
-Be it the drugs she took or the
+I didn't know if it was the drugs she took her job or incredible literate social circle who read books at home constantly or what could it have been.
+I knew Andrew showed up to everything and we talked, stoned, until we were down and out for the night.

+He worked at a coffeeshop we frequented on M___ street.
+It illuded to being a chain but was not really so.

 Bookstores were still open, they're still open.
-The inside of the comic vintage one next door was rickety and ironed out
+Shelves full of slightly off famous books.
+The inside of the comic vintage one next door was rickety yet ironed out.
+A clean mess of leafed through comics were wrapped in plastic.
+Inside were people ready to save us from disasters that never happened, or from each other.